idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/cpp/02_scope.md

 Two operands are required

-- An assignable location on the left hand side (memory location)
+- An assignable "lvalue" on the left hand side, referring to some object
 - An expression on the right hand side

 !---